Jack Montoucet: Louisiana Secretary of Wildlife and Fisheries

 He was Secretary of Wildlife and Fisheries under Governor Jeff Landry from until 2017 until 2023.

 He resigned on April 14, 2023 during a bribery scandal involving a Louisiana Wildlife and Fisheries Commission member.

 Deputy Secretary Robert Shadoin took over when Montoucet resigned.

 On March 21, 2025, Montoucet was indicted by a federal grand jury on charges including conspiracy to commit bribery and wire fraud, three counts of wire fraud, and conspiracy to commit money laundering.
 The indictment alleges that during his tenure as Secretary of the Louisiana Department of Wildlife and Fisheries (LDWF), Montoucet conspired with LDWF Commissioner Dusty Guidry and businessman Leonard Franques to steer a state contract to Franques' company, DGL1, LLC, in exchange for kickbacks.
 The scheme involved awarding contracts for online education services, with portions of the revenue allegedly set aside as illicit payments to Montoucet, including a $122,507.96 kickback disguised as a "signing bonus" to be paid after his retirement.
 Montoucet faces up to 20 years in prison and a fine of up to $1 million if convicted.

-On June 12, 2025, he plead not guilty to all charges.
+On June 12, 2025, he pleaded not guilty to all charges.
 His trial is scheduled for May 2026.